 - Four Views of the End Times

-- Experiencing God: Youth Edition (purchase one per additional student; one for each parent also recommended)
+- Experiencing God: Student Edition (purchase one per additional student; one for each parent also recommended)

 - Julius Caesar (Shakespeare Made Easy: Modern English Version Side-by-Side with Full Original Text)